ESRC Wales DTP PhD studentships in Social Sciences

 - Social Work and Social Care

-The awards are available on either a 1+3 or +3 basis for full-time study, and also as its part-time equivalent.
-A 1+3 studentship provides funding for four years full-time, completing the MSc in Social Science Research Methods in the first year, followed by three years research funding for a PhD.
-A +3 studentship provides funding for the three years full-time PhD research study only.
-The School of Social Sciences values diversity and equality at all levels, and encourages applications from all sections of the community.
-All studentships are available on a full-time or part-time basis.
+The award is available on either a 1+3 or +3 basis.
+A 1+3 studentship provides funding for four years (or part-time equivalent), completing a research training Masters in the 1st year, followed by 3 years research funding for a PhD.
+A +3 studentship provides funding for the three years PhD research study only (or part-time equivalent).

-The pathway convenor for each of the award pathways may be able to steer you.
+The pathway convener for each of the pathways may be able to advise you.
+They are:

-- Digital Economy and Society: Prof Matt Williams
+- Digital Economy & Society – Prof Matt Williams

 |Tuition fee support||Full UK/EU tuition fees|